How to clean and remove soap scum on a fiberglass shower pan.

 If you have ever had your shower pan painted or refinished then your will need to use softer non-abrasive scrub pads that will not scratch the refinished coating.
 If the shower pan has been refinished then the soap scum will usually be easier to remove so aggressive scour pads may not be necessary anyways.
 You should always test any type of cleaning product first before using it on a refinished shower pan.

 A professional level acidic tile cleaner is the best product to use for dissolving away and loosening up soap scum.
 Stonetech's restore acidic cleaner works great to loosen up and dissolve soap scum.
-The acidic cleaner works great for removing soap scum in ceramic and porcelain tile showers but it should not be used in any type of stone tile shower installation.
+The acidic cleaner can be used in ceramic and porcelain tile showers but it should not be used in any type of stone tile shower installation.
 Acidic products and cleaners can etch the stone so it is best to never use acidic cleaners in a stone tile shower.
 Ceramic and porcelain tiles will not be damaged by acidic cleaners so it is safe to use acidic cleaners on ceramic and porcelain tiles.

 If you have a stone tile shower then a professional level non-acidic soap scum remover like MB-3 must be used to dissolve away and loosen up the soap scum.
 MB-3 is a professional non-acidic soap scum remover that is made specifically for cleaning up soap scum in stone tile showers.
 You can use this product to remove the soap scum on the stone tile shower walls while you are cleaning the fiberglass shower pan.
 You can also use MB-3 on ceramic and porcelain tile showers to remove soap scum but it is not as effective at removing soap scum as an acidic tile cleaning product.